Image from the Holtermann Collection, Mitchell Library, State Library of New South Wales

 Created for audiences everywhere, Dead Horse Gap’s creative and spiritual home is the Bega Valley on Yuin Country in the Far South Coast of NSW.
 Its creative development over several years took place in the region and this is where most of the creative team is based.
 Although still recovering from the region’s recent bushfires, COVID border closures and floods, the music-loving Bega Valley community thrives on the connection, social expression and celebration of place that art can offer its artists and audiences.

 (Note – our fictional town has no relation to Dead Horse Gap near Thredbo in the Snowy Mountains.
 We just liked the name.
 Check out the real Dead Horse Gap.)
-And yes, we know there’s also an ABC comedy series set in a fictional Dead Horse Gap, but we were here first (2017), so until we find another title we like better, we’re sticking with ours.)

 Images from